Sunday, March 22, 2015

 Rosalina adds an entirely new game-wrinkle, as her repertoire includes an enemy-smashing spin move, unique to her character.
 It's worth playing to that point in Super Mario 3D World just to unlock her and play the previous stages, but for the hardcore gamer, the true pleasure lies ahead.
 At about this point in the game, after hours and hours of excellent Super Mario 3D World enjoyment, my son and wife checked out, and I progressed alone.
 As even more worlds are unlocked, higher above the surface of the Earth and deeper into space, the challenge grows exponentially.
 Also, up until this point, the player has had to grab hidden green stars and stamps in order to progress through the game.
 The collected amounts needed to progress early on are quite lenient.
 Not anymore.
 Deep into the game, the player must stretch their skills to acquire everything.

-But What Do You Get for All of this Hard Work
+But What Do You Get for All of this Hard Work?

 The reward is a hardcore, lifelong gamer's dream: for beating every level and acquiring every single item in Super Mario 3D World, the privilege of attempting one of the most difficult video game stages ever created is granted.
 The stage is Champion's Road.